aplteam/Tatin/docs/PackageConfiguration.md

 #### minimumAplVersion

 A character vector that must contain something like "18.0".
-In fact 18.0 is the minimum version for any Tatin package, for Tatin itself needs at least version 18.0.
+18.0 is the minimum version for any Tatin package, for Tatin itself needs at least version 18.0.

 #### name